shrishreshth546/Upskills_Campus_Projects/README.md

 ---

 ## 📂 Projects Included

+- Project 1: URL Shortener
+  A Python project that converts long URLs into shorter, manageable links.
+  Features: Generates unique short links, stores mappings in a database/file, and redirects users to the original URL.
+  Focus: Web development basics, database handling, Python logic.

 - **Project 2: File Organizer**
   A Python script that organizes files in a directory based on their extensions (e.g., images, documents, audio).
   Focus: File handling, automation, and OS module usage.